MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     Recalculated UMAP for the embeddigns contained in the previously selected cluster.

 The new umap brings up some new structure.
-If we select the rather highly populated area, we have identified the cluster that exclusively represents the toxin cluster:
+If we select the rather highly populated area on the left, we have identified the cluster that exclusively represents the toxin cluster:

 .. figure:: ../img/tutorial_2/fine_tune_04.png
     :width: 650